AmdreLeon/AmdreLeon/README.md

 ### Hi there 👋

+Hello, my name is Andres Leon
+I am a computer science student 💻 at the University of Havana 🇨🇺.
+My Passions are videogames 🎮, programming 🖥️ and photography 📷.
+My favorite language is Python 🐍, although I really like C# a lot 💙.
+I am a Linux enthusiast and a terminal fanatic.
+The field of artificial intelligence awakens me a lot of interest, especially on the philosophical plane and I hope to work on it in the future.

 <!--
 **AmdreLeon/AmdreLeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently stadying on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...